-But there are lots of others.
+And there are lots of other reasons.

 Here are 7 benefits of working with a freelance copywriter you might not have thought of: